pandeys030/websitecineflix/movie-frontend/README.md

 # CINEFLIX
-Welcome to the Movie Website, your go-to platform for discovering and enjoying a curated list of great movies!
+Welcome to the movie website, Cineflix! your go-to platform for discovering and enjoying a curated list of great movies!

 ## Features:
 - **Home Page**: Browse a collection of top-rated movies.